EcohydrologyTeam/ClearWater-riverine/README.md

 # ClearWater Riverine
-ClearWater Riverine is a library containing a water qulaity engine that computes the transport (advection and diffusion) of constituents in riverine systems, leveraging hydrodynamic output from HEC-RAS-2D models.
+ClearWater Riverine is a library containing a water quality engine that computes the transport (advection and diffusion) of constituents in riverine systems, leveraging hydrodynamic output from HEC-RAS-2D models.
 ClearWater is developed by the Environmental Laboratory, U.S Army Engineer Research and Development Center (ERDC).

 ## Repository Directories